the-laurel/chain-proposals/kava/Kava_Ethermint_Funding_Proposal.md

 ## D. What will Kava stand to gain?

 Ethermint will enter the most technically interesting phase: custom precompiles and EVM-Inter-Chain.
-Working prototypes already exist and [were presented](https://youtu.be/x75UobIr4qo?t=14670) and the ground work for Ethermint was set with [this PR](https://github.com/evmos/ethermint/pull/1272).
+Working prototypes already exist and [were presented](https://youtu.be/x75UobIr4qo?t=14670) and the groundwork for Ethermint was set with [this PR](https://github.com/evmos/ethermint/pull/1272).

 (Proposal Lead:) I have personally developed the Go groundwork for inter-chain cooperation and deployed three public technical blockchains with EVM-Cosmos (Mythos, Ethos, and Logos), for demoing the inter-chain tech and I will re-base my work on the Ethermint extensibility of EVM precompiles.
 Some precompiles that I created that are pertinent to this: